yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 ---

 ## 1. Introduction
-**IBRNet/GridSize (Alpha Version)** is an advanced simulation and analysis tool built on OpenDSS, designed to help power system engineers and researchers analyze the impact of inverter-based resources (IBR), such as Photovoltaic systems(PV) and Battery Energy Storage System(BESS), on distribution networks.
+**PVSizer (Alpha Version)** is an advanced simulation and analysis tool built on OpenDSS, designed to help power system engineers and researchers analyze the impact of inverter-based resources (IBR), such as Photovoltaic systems(PV) and Battery Energy Storage System(BESS), on distribution networks.
 In this tool, OpenDSS serves as the powerful simulation engine responsible for modeling the grid and solving complex power flow calculations ⚙️.
 Python acts as the high-level automation and analysis layer 🧠, which controls the simulation workflows, processes the vast amount of output data, and generates insightful visualizations.
 The tool offers three core analysis modes: